One Million Step Challenge

 Charlie, if you hadn’t done all these things, we would have been having this conversation 15 years ago.

 Interested?
-Just get some suitably comfortably shoes, grab your keys and get moving outdoors.
+Just get some suitably comfortable shoes, grab your keys and get moving outdoors.
 With 10 clinically proven health benefits, and a wonderful summer upon us, you have nothing to lose - and everything to gain.